Improvements for eigenfunction averages: An application of geodesic beams: Introduction

 \columnbreak $F$, $\delta_F$ \tabto{1.6cm} \eqref{e:defFunction} \\ $\psi$ \tabto{1.6cm} \eqref{e:psi} \\ $J_t$ \tabto{1.6cm} \eqref{e:Jdef}\\ $\mathbf{D}$ \tabto{1.6cm} \eqref{e:D} \\ $C_{\varphi}$ \tabto{1.6cm} \eqref{e:cphi}\\ $\Theta_{\pm}$ \tabto{1.6cm} \eqref{e:Theta} \end{multicols}

-{\sc Acknowledgements.} Thanks to Pat Eberlein, John Toth, Andras Vasy, and Maciej Zworski for many helpful conversations and comments on the manuscript.
-J.G. is grateful to the National Science Foundation for support under the Mathematical Sciences Postdoctoral Research Fellowship DMS-1502661. {Y.C. is grateful to the Alfred P. Sloan Foundation. }
+{\sc Acknowledgements.} Thanks to Pat Eberlein, John Toth, Andras Vasy, and Maciej Zworski for many helpful conversations and comments on the manuscript. {Thanks also to the anonymous referees for their careful reading and many comments which improved the exposition.} J.G. is grateful to the National Science Foundation for support under the Mathematical Sciences Postdoctoral Research Fellowship DMS-1502661. {Y.C. is grateful to the Alfred P. Sloan Foundation. }

 {\quad\;\,\bf{Dynamical Analysis}}